 In this article, we’ll go over some best practices for designing sales pages that compel users to pull out their credit cards.

 Embrace the Long Form Sales Landing Page

 A landing page has one job—to drive visitors toward the conversion.
 But, completing that job means that you need to provide enough information to sell your product or service.

-As you might imagine, different types of products or services require more consideration.
-High-cost or complex offerings, as well as anything that involves a long-term commitment take more consideration than say, deciding whether you want to buy a new sweater or a pair of boots.
+As you might imagine, different types of products or services require different levels of consideration.
+High-cost or complex offerings, as well as anything that involves a long-term commitment, take more consideration than say, deciding whether you want to buy a new sweater or a pair of boots.

 While long-form sales landing pages aren’t ideal for every situation, others benefit from the additional context.
 Examples include: